-- 1. Understand choices in operating systems businesses must make today

-- 2. Know the parts of a computer

-- 3. Properly start the computer and log on

-- 4. Explain what a Window is and perform all routine window operations

-- 5. Run a program

-- 6. Personalize the desktop and screensaver

-- 7. Properly shut down the computer
+- 1. Understand choices in operating systems businesses must make today - 2.
+Know the major parts of a computer: monitor, computer, keyboard, mouse - 3.
+Properly start the computer and log on - 4.
+Explain what a Window is and perform all routine window operations - 5.
+Run a program or "Open a window" - 6.
+Personalize the desktop and screen saver - 7.
+Properly shut down the computer